EndPointCorp/end-point-blog/2020/12/05/drive_destruction.html.md

 ![Check your local laws and follow all safety procedures before engaging in creative drive destruction techniques! (depicted- a drive with several slugs embedded in it](/2020/12/05/drive_destruction/drive_destruction.jpg)

 ### Final thoughts.
 Use any or all of the above options and you'll be ahead of the game.
-Taking the time to sanitize your data is almost always a good investment.
+Taking the time to sanitize your data- or better, taking the time to encrypt it to begin with, is almost always a good investment.